 Place (and maintain) fire extinguishers around the house.
 Having one in the kitchen is great.
 But what if you can not get to the kitchen?

 Dispose of hazardous wastes as soon as possible and store the rest in a safe area.
 Storing that can of paint for touchups is one thing, but do you really need all those cans?
 The same thing goes for medications.
-If you have prescriptions that are old or you no longer take, flush them down the toilet.
+If you have prescriptions that are old or you no longer take, drop them off at the Police Department medical drop box.

 If there are torrential rains, do not try to cross flooded roadways.
 Your car may stall out in the middle, and you do not know how fast that water is moving or what may be underneath.
 If you are trapped in a car that is going under water, roll up the windows.
 This will slow the intake of water and give you time to think rationally or call for help.